 - Slowed pulse rate or irregular heartbeat

 - Shallow breathing

 - Clammy skin

-If an overdose is suspected, the overdose victim needs immediate emergency treatment to provide supportive care and counteract the toxic level of hydrocodone and acetaminophen in the body.
+If an overdose is suspected, the victim needs immediate emergency treatment to provide supportive care.

-Treating hydrocodone addiction requires medical detoxification, psychological counseling and medications to help prevent cravings from leading to relapse.
-People who are addicted to hydrocodone should never attempt to go “cold turkey” due to serious health issues arising from abrupt withdrawal.
+Treating hydrocodone addiction requires medical detoxification, psychological counseling, and medications to help prevent cravings.
+People addicted to hydrocodone should never attempt to go “cold turkey” due to serious health issues arising from abrupt withdrawal.